esramogulkoc-dev/immo-eliza-deployment/README.md

     ```
 3. The app will open automatically in your browser.
 It is configured to send prediction requests directly to the live Render API.

+4. Note on Health Check: The root path ( /) only accepts GETrequests for a basic health check.
+If you receive a 405 Method Not Allowed status when making a GETrequest, this still confirms the server is alive and running on Render.
 ---

 ## 💡 API Usage for Developers